sdbedi/longestConsecutiveSubsequence/README.md

 If there is no such sequence, the function returns 1.

 The function has a time complexity of (2n) and a space complexity of (n) through the use of a hashmap.
 The research I've done into this problem describes this algorithm as the most efficent.
 However, while I found implementations of this algorithm in several languages, I found non in Javascript; the Javascript solutions to this problem that did exist used other, less efficient algorithms.

+I consider this a "dead" repo - I don't plan to look at this again, and I'll probably ignore pull requests to this repo.
+But I hope this adds a solution that I did not find anywhere else.

 NOTE:
 1. There are no driver functions, no runtime, and no provision for accepting command line arguments - if you want to use this function, you'll have to add those features yourself, or copy the code into an actual script or program.
-2. The inputs are not guarded - this function is not protected against being fed a non-array input, or an empty array, or an array of non-numbers
+2. The inputs are not guarded - this function is not protected against being fed a non-array input, or an empty array, or an array of non-numbers.